icinganalysis/icinganalysis.github.io/content/thermodynamics.md

 > The warmest ambient temperature at which ice can accumulate is calculated.

 Fraser, D., Rusk, C. K., and Baxter, D.: Thermodynamic Limitations of Ice Accretion Instruments, 1953.
+> The term "freezing fraction" is defined (but probably not the one that you expected).

 Lowell, Herman H.: Maximum Evaporation Rates of Water Droplets Approaching Obstacles the Atmosphere under Icing Conditions.
 NACA-TN-3024, 1953.